 Some tips on finance

-As we mentioned, costs will always be an issue with first cars.
+As we mentioned, costs will always be an issue for first-time car buyers.
 That’s not to say, however, that you can’t make some improvements.

 To help you save some money, we’ve compiled a few of the best car finance tipps: